thosgood/this-weeks-finds/markdown/51-100/week100.md

 next weekend at Northwestern University.

 This is the end of the 'Tale n-Categories'.
-If you want more, try [\`An Introduction to n-Categories', available in Postscript form by clicking here,](ncat.ps) or else read the above papers.
+If you want more, try ['An Introduction to n-Categories', available in Postscript form by clicking here,](ncat.ps) or else read the above papers.

 ------------------------------------------------------------------------